This article is the first in a new series where I will be looking at actors who are best known for starring in genre series and films.

 2/ Rex Farrell/ Terror of the Autons

 Wisher’s first prominent Who role was as the villain Rex Farrell in “Terror of the Autons” Rex was the Master played by Roger Delgado’s sidekick.
 He didn’t have a lot to do in the story with arguably his biggest role being taking the Masters place when UNIT try and shoot down the Master.
 Still Wisher made the most of this character and he and Delgado play off of one another quite well.
-Farrell is not really a villain as the entire time he is mind controlled by the Master and thus his death is actually one of the more tragic moments of the story.
+Farrell is not really a villain as the entire time he is mind controlled by the Master.
+His death therefore is actually one of the more tragic moments of the story.
 He joins the sadly long list of people the Doctor failed to save from the Master.

 3/ Kalik/ Carnival of Monsters

 The character of Kalik served as the main villain in the Robert Holmes classic “Carnival of Monsters”.
-He was a somewhat more comical villain however as he is ultimately killed by the very plan he hopes to use the overthrow his brother.
+He was a somewhat more comical villain however, as he is ultimately killed by the very plan he hopes to use the overthrow his brother.
 Still Wisher brings the character to life in a very memorable way, managing to capture the humorous elements of the character such as his snobbishness and prissiness, as well as his darker qualities such as the opening scene where he casually guns down a dissident worker in cold blood.

 4/ Voice of the Daleks/ Frontier in Space/ Planet of the Daleks/ Death to the Daleks/ Genesis of the Daleks